saghul/pyuv/docs/pipe.rst

     :type loop: :py:class:`Loop`
     :param loop: loop object where this handle runs (accessible through :py:attr:`Pipe.loop`).

-    :param boolean ipc: Indicate if this ``Pipe`` will be used for IPC connection.
+    :param boolean ipc: Indicates if this ``Pipe`` will be used for sharing handles.

     The ``Pipe`` handle provides asynchronous named pipe functionality both as a client and server, supporting cross-process communication and handle sharing.